 Weight – 3.38 Lbs. per tile.

-Recommended Uses – Coin Flex Nitro Tiles are the most versatile floor on the market and are commonly found as flooring in garages, as basement flooring, in home rec rooms, as trade show flooring, as kitchen flooring, as indoor patio flooring, as workshop flooring, in showrooms and much more.
+Recommended Uses – Coin Flex Nitro Tiles are the most versatile floor on the market and are commonly found as flooring in garages, basements, trade shows, kitchens, indoor patios, workshops, showrooms, and much more.

 - Begin laying the interlocking tiles along the chalk lines, snapping the locks together as you go.

 - Leave the other two edges of the room open until the middle is installed.